Israel77-dev/ts-turtle/ROADMAP.md

 Project goals for the next version (0.4):

-[ ] Refactor and cleanup code for the UI
-[ ] Create unit tests
+[x] Change the data exchange API from string based to object based [x] Refactor and clean up code for the UI (partially done) [ ] Create unit tests

 List of long term project goals: